MistaKupa/sneakers-nextjs-2.0/README.md

 This project includes a simple admin dashboard.

-To access it use the following credentials:
+To access it by asking me for credentials

-Email: admin@admin.com
-Password: pas123456789 (1 to 9)

 Admin routes: